sofiesnas/car-rental-website/README.md

-# Online Car Rental Website
+# Online Car Rental System

-Web application designed for the web programming assignment at the University of Technology Sydney (UTS).
-This system allows users to browse, select, and rent cars with ease, using AJAX and JSON for a dynamic user experience.
+A web application that allows users to browse, select, and rent cars with ease, using AJAX and JSON for a dynamic user experience.

 ![Screenrecord](images/screenrecord.gif)